Clinical-Language-Cognition-Lab/SONIVA_PAPER/acoustic_classification/README_acoustic.md

 * **ID**: Unique subject identifier (used for group-based evaluation)
 * **Label**: `Control` or `Patient`
 * **Features**: Numeric acoustic features extracted from speech

 ---

+## 📊 Train/Test Split Summary

+The dataset is split into training and test sets at the participant level.
+Such train/test split reflects the distribution used in the experiments reported in the paper.

+### Train set
+- Patients: 514 (Mean age: 60.37 ± 12.86, 68.48% male)
+- Controls: 92 (Mean age: 59.71 ± 11.50, 46.74% male)
+- Total: 606 participants

+### Test set
+- Patients: 57 (Mean age: 62.46 ± 13.41, 71.93% male)
+- Controls: 11 (Mean age: 59.14 ± 11.98, 36.36% male)
+- Total: 68 participants

+*Note: Demographics are computed per unique participant.
+Counts refer to unique individuals.*

+---